Web for Pentester

 [PARENT NODES]/name[.='[INPUT]']/[CHILD NODES]

-To comment out the rest of the XPath expression, you can use a NULL Byte (which you will need to encode as %00).
+To comment out the rest of the XPath expression, you can use a Null byte (which you will need to encode as %00).
 As we can see in the XPath expression above, we also need to add a ] to properly complete the syntax.
 Our payload now looks like hacker']%00 (or hacker' or 1=1]%00 if we want all results).

 If we try to find the child of the current node, using the payload '%20or%201=1]/child::node()%00, we don't get much information.